Fellowship in Cardiovascular Medicine

 The vast majority of our fellows’ time is spent at the main UMass Memorial Medical Center campus, known as the University campus, on Lake Quinsigamond in Worcester, Massachusetts.
 Worcester, which is the second largest city in New England, has a wealth of cultural activities and outstanding restaurants.

 Our fellows spend one month practicing community cardiology at Health Alliance, a hospital located 20 miles north of Worcester.
-Fellows also spend at least two weeks studying advanced heart failure at Tufts Medical Center in Boston.

 The Fellowship in Cardiovascular Medicine participates in the match program run by NRMP.
 All applications must be submitted through ERAS.
 The deadline for receiving application materials is August 1st.
 Please see FAQs for more information.